withastro/docs/src/pages/en/guides/data-fetching.md

 ```
 > 💡 Remember, all data in Astro components is fetched when a component is rendered.

 Your deployed Astro site will fetch data **once, at build time**.
 In dev, you will see data fetches on component refreshes.
-If you need to re-fetch data multiple times client-side, use a [framework component](/en/core-concepts/framework-components) or a (client-side script)[/en/core-concepts/astro-components/#client-side-scripts] in an Astro component.
+If you need to re-fetch data multiple times client-side, use a [framework component](/en/core-concepts/framework-components) or a [client-side script](/en/core-concepts/astro-components/#client-side-scripts) in an Astro component.

 ## `fetch()` in Framework Components